boulouzanacer/SafeBoutique/replit.md

 # Overview

 SafeSoft Boutique is a full-stack e-commerce web application built with React and Express.js.
 The application provides an online storefront for product browsing and purchasing, with a comprehensive admin panel for inventory and order management.
 It features a modern, responsive design using shadcn/ui components and Tailwind CSS, with PostgreSQL database integration via Drizzle ORM.
+The application includes dynamic slider functionality for showcasing promotional content and configurable site settings through the admin panel.

 # User Preferences